Edit on GitHub

 /camera/image_extrinsic_calib/compressed topic /camera/image_projected_compensated topic

-1. Excute rqt_reconfigure on Remote PC.
+1. Excute rqt_reconfigure on the Remote PC.

 $ rosrun rqt_reconfigure rqt_reconfigure